How to get a car loan with a low income

 What types of income do lenders accept?

-The types of accepted income vary from one lender to the next.
-Some lenders, especially traditional providers like banks, will accept full-time employment income only.
+Types of acceptable income vary from one lender to the next.
+Some lenders, especially traditional providers like banks, only accept full-time employment income.
 But others are also willing to accept part-time employment income, employment insurance and disability benefits such as ODSP and private disability.

-A lender will typically list accepted income types on its website.
+A lender will typically list acceptable income types on its website.
 Check this list before deciding whether or not to apply.

 How to increase your chances of approval

-There are a few simple factors that will work in your favour to help you qualify for a car loan with low income:
+There are a few simple factors that will work in your favour when trying to qualify for a car loan with low income:

 Improve your credit score